alwayslearningtechguy/wonderfulmysteriousapp/CI_Reflection.md

 The lesson: async code requires explicit test infrastructure. `STRICT` mode is the right default — it surfaces problems rather than hiding them.

+### The Dockerfile as a Local Test Enforcement Mechanism

+The multi-stage Dockerfile ensures unit and integration tests run whenever anyone builds the image — whether via GitHub Actions, a local `docker build`, or after cloning the repo and running Docker Compose.
+Stage 1 installs both runtime and test dependencies and runs `pytest tests/unit tests/integration` before Stage 2 produces the runtime image.
+A failing test breaks the build regardless of how or where it is triggered.
+This means CI is not the only gate — the Docker build itself is a test enforcement mechanism available to anyone with the source code.

 ---

 ## 2. CI Pipeline Problems Encountered and Fixed